-The program is open to any student in Monroe County who will be starting their sophomore, junior, or senior year in the fall of 2018.
-Local students who are home-schooled or from other unconventional backgrounds are also encouraged to apply.
+- Open to all high school students in Monroe County who are interested in exploring the personal-essay form in preparation for the college application process.
+Local students who are home-schooled or from unconventional backgrounds are equally encouraged to apply.

 - Be yourself.
 Your letter should be casual and relaxed.
 Don’t be afraid to give us a sense of your personality and be completely honest.

-- Remember that detail, description, and sharing quick anecdotes or examples can help make your writing fun and relatable.
-Also remember that editing for typos and small errors helps show that you care and are trying to make the best first impression.
+- Remember that editing for typos and small errors helps show that you care and are trying to make the best first impression.